• Skip to primary navigation

 It's a sweet and sour beet salad with goat cheese.

-The fresh salad will cleanse your taste buds and let you enjoy various foods.
+The fresh salad will cleanse your palate and let you enjoy various foods.

 Besides beets and goat cheese, you'll need some salad greens and candied walnuts.